linkedin/transport/docs/transport-udfs-api.md

 # The Transport UDFs API

-Thank you for using Transport UDFs.
-See also [documentation index](/README.md#documentation)
+This guide takes you through the various interfaces in the Transport UDFs API that enable users to express data types, data objects, type signatures, and UDFs.

-The Transport UDFs API is comprised of a number of interfaces that enable users to express data types, data objects, type signatures, and UDFs.
-Below we discuss each in detail.
+For information about the project in general please refer to the [documentation index](/README.md#documentation)

 ## `StdType` Interface
 The `StdType` interface is the parent class of all type objects that